Core workflow

 Start with a simple .md, .markdown, or .txt file from a user-selected folder.

-Use Save for the opened local file and Export for Markdown, HTML, Word, PDF, or PNG copies.
+Use Save for the opened local file, the native destination picker for a new untitled document, and Export for Markdown, HTML, Word, PDF, or PNG copies.

 If something still fails, send the smallest safe example and avoid private document content unless you intentionally choose to share it.